Faryd Mondragón: Early career

+Metz and Galatasaray

+Mondragón played for Metz in the French Ligue 1 during the 2000–01 season.
+In December 2000 he was investigated for the Greek passport he was using to bypass the league's quota of non-European Union players.
+The following April, he was convicted of falsification of documents and fined 300,000 French francs (€45,000) as well as being banned from France for two years, all as a suspended sentence.
+Toulouse and Marseille appealed to the league that Mondragón played against them in May, but their concerns were dismissed as they had not raised concerns about his presence on the matchday sheets; Metz had avoided relegation at Toulouse's expense.

+From 2001 to 2007, Mondragón played for Galatasaray in the Turkish Süper Lig, winning two titles and a Turkish Cup.
+In recognition of his achievements, in 2015 he was made Turkey's honorary consul in Colombia, on the request of the Turkish president, Recep Tayyip Erdoğan.

+Later career

 Mondragón transferred from Istanbul to 1.
 FC Köln in May 2007.
 After arriving at his new club, he was forced to compete with established Köln goalkeeper Stefan Wessels for a spot in the starting eleven.
 One of the reasons that he chose 1.
 FC Köln it was because the current coach Christoph Daum was working there.
 After an intense pre-season, Mondragón was named as the new number one for 1.
 FC Köln.
 This resulted in Wessels leaving the club for Everton in England.
 Since Wessels departure, Mondragón established a first choice goalkeeper for the club until Mondragón was relegated to the bench after an altercation with Zvonimir Soldo over his desire to go on international duty.
 This resulted in Mondragón being sent home from the team hotel and being replaced by young Croatian stopper Miro Varvodić.

 His contract with Köln was terminated with effect from 31 December 2010, the reason being Mondragón's desire to play in the MLS.

 He spent the 2011 season with Philadelphia Union of Major League Soccer, where he was successful in providing leadership to a young team.
 On 30 January 2012, Deportivo Cali announced Mondragón had signed a one-year contract to finish his career with his original professional club.
+Two years later, in March 2014, he played his final match in the Copa Libertadores against Argentine side Lanús, which led to some news outlets to wrongly claim that Mondragón had become, at the age of 42 years, 8 months, and 28 days, the oldest player in the competition's history, a record that was later broken by Zé Roberto in 2017 (43); however, the record had already been set by Luis Galarza in 1995, aged 44.
 He retired after two and a half seasons back at the club.